WEREMSOFT/raylib-wiki-fork/External-dependencies.md

 HTML5 (Web) | `GLFW3`, `WebGL`, `OpenAL` | Code must be compiled using `emscripten SDK`, all required libraries are included in the package, actually it uses javascript versions of `GLFW3` (incomplete implementation) and `OpenAL` (features limited).
 OCULUS RIFT CV1 | `GLFW3`, `OpenGL`, `OpenAL`, `libOVR` | Basically, same as DESKTOP platforms and `libOVR` runtime library (link against `libOVRRT32_1.dll`)

-Note that raylib design is [very modular](http://www.raylib.com/images/raylib_architecture.png), some modules could be dropped if not required ([audio](https://github.com/raysan5/raylib/blob/develop/src/audio.c), [shapes](https://github.com/raysan5/raylib/blob/develop/src/shapes.c), [models](https://github.com/raysan5/raylib/blob/develop/src/models.c)...) and consequently the libraries used by those modules.
-Some modules can also be used as standalone, *independently* of raylib: [rlgl](https://github.com/raysan5/raylib/blob/develop/examples/others/rlgl_standalone.c), [audio](https://github.com/raysan5/raylib/blob/develop/examples/others/audio_standalone.c).
+Note that the raylib design is [very modular](http://www.raylib.com/images/raylib_architecture.png).
+Some modules can be dropped if they're not required ([audio](https://github.com/raysan5/raylib/blob/develop/src/audio.c), [shapes](https://github.com/raysan5/raylib/blob/develop/src/shapes.c), [models](https://github.com/raysan5/raylib/blob/develop/src/models.c)...) and consequently the libraries used by those modules.
+Some modules can also be used as standalones, *independently* of raylib: [rlgl](https://github.com/raysan5/raylib/blob/develop/examples/others/rlgl_standalone.c), [audio](https://github.com/raysan5/raylib/blob/develop/examples/others/audio_standalone.c).

-As stated, one of the raylib goals is to keep external dependencies to minimum and so I keep working to reduce this list as much as possible.
+As stated, one of the raylib goals is to keep external dependencies to a minimum, so I'll keep working to reduce this list as much as possible.